Child abuse: Commissioner 'disgusted' apology may not happen

 The commissioner said this was "too important an opportunity to let it go".

-She added that she had written to the first and deputy first minister to try and find a solution before Paul Givan stepped down last week.
+She added that she had written to the first and deputy first ministers to try and find a solution when she heard that Paul Givan was to resign as first minister.

 'Collateral damage'